-- Online resources (website content, email affirmations, etc.)
+- Online resources (e.g., website content, email affirmations, etc.)

 - Movie events or other social gatherings

-There are many other ways you could serve your own community through events (ongoing and for special occasions), printed materials and digital support.
+There are many other ways you could serve your own community through ongoing or special occasion events, printed materials and digital support.
 In addition to input from your staff and other influential members of your community, review survey feedback and market research as you brainstorm and prioritize the ideas.

 Once you’ve identified the resources you plan to provide, start assigning responsibilities to members of your team for coordination and follow-up.
 If you plan a series of seminars, for example, determine who will be responsible for tasks such as setting up the venue, arranging for vendors and speakers, publicizing the event and managing RSVPs.